D3Automation/angular-c360/README.md

 ```javascript
 angular.element(document.body).injector().get('c360Context').getRoot()
 ```

+## C360 Errors
+### Resolving Error Name From Error Code
+If an error occurs while loading the model, the error code will be pass in to the `catch` method of the promise.
+The error code can then be compared to the [`ADSK.C360.loadedState`](http://help.autodesk.com/view/CFG360/ENU/?guid=GUID-1A1B61D7-0453-4B76-B0D2-E9D2F3107036) enumeration to determine the type of error.

+### Common Errors
+#### ADSK.C360.loadedState.Forbidden (403)
+This error occurs when the URL for your site has not been added under the  **_Allow these authorized sites to embed configuration pages of my designs_** page under Options/Embedding for the C360 account that owns the design your application is configured to use.

+This will **_always_** occur if you are using **_localhost_** in your URL.
+If your application is running on your local machine, you will need to use **http://127.0.0.1** rather than http://localhost.
+You will also still need to add http://127.0.0.1 as an authorized site.

+#### ADSK.C360.loadedState.DesignOpenInOtherWindowOrTab (12)
+This error occurs when you attempt to load a C360 design in a browser tab while you already have the same design opened in another tab of the same browser.
+Due to the way C360 handles sessions, using a different browser altogether is the only way to use multiple instances of the same design simultaneously.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/D3Automation/angular-c360/tags).